shivshankardayal/full-website/algebra/source/proportions.rst

 Problems
 ========
-1. Find the fourth proportional to fowllowing:
+1. Find the fourth proportional to following:

     (a) :math:`3, 4, 9`.
     (b) :math:`34, 47, 85`.